install.packages("devtools") # You only need this if this is your very first time opening RStudio

 I am both an archivist/model creator and a RRASSLER user

 You will unfortunately have to keep two copies of the data.
 RRASSLER isn’t creating anything you don’t already have in the archive in one form or another, and completely removes all metadata and formatting that your archive has so painstakingly created.
-Don’t change your workflow, consider RRASSLER a “post-processing” step to your archiving work.
+Don’t change your workflow, consider RRASSLER a “post-processing” step to your archiving work, whose primary purpose is to make a selection of your models more amenable to operational deployments.

 Limitations

 Aligning the different model surfaces is hard.
 Although every effort was made to account for standard edge cases and unit cohesion, you will, more often than not, find that a surface you use and a model do not align.
 That is not particularly surprising, but it is often disconcerting.
 3DEP timestamps, resolutions, and even order of reprojection operations may alter the surfaces slightly, even if they are stated to have come from the same input database.
 Do your own sanity checks and try not to lose your mind, it’s probably easier to go out and measure it again.
 Finally, this was developed, tested, and deployed over primarily 1D data.
-Although 2D model will ingest, there was no consideration for those and is not accounting or copying .tif files so the value of these models is greatly diminished.
+Although 2D model may appear to ingest correctly, there was no consideration for those in either parsing or processing, and is not accounting or copying .tif files so the value of these models is greatly diminished.

 Getting involved